Whose Mod Is It?

 Ogata Korin (1658–1716), Red and White Plum Blossoms, ca. 1710–1716.
 Ink, watercolor, and gold leaf on paper mounted on wood, 61 3/8" x 67 ¾" (156 x 172.2 cm). © 2018 Museum of Art, Atami, Japan.
 (APAH-210) |

 Kimonos evolved during the Heian Period (794-1185 CE) in Japan.
 It became fashionable at that time to layer up to thirteen(!) silk kimonos of differing patterns and colors as a sign of social status or seasons.
-After the forced opening of Japan to Western trade by the US in 1853, there was the inevitable introduction of Western fashion, which ultimately doomed the kimono as everyday wear.
+After the forced opening of Japan to Western trade by the United States in 1853, there was the inevitable introduction of Western fashion, which ultimately doomed the kimono as everyday wear.
 By the time of World War II (1939–1945) to the present day, kimonos have been worn a lot for special occasions.

 In many Japanese art forms, pattern is a key element.
 Japanese art informed the Arts and Crafts Movement, Art Nouveau, and Impressionism in the West.
 I would like to think that this kimono from the 1920s or 30s would fit right in on a 1930s Art Deco movie set as a nice contrast.